CtrlK

 Distinctiveness Conflict Risk

-PWA is a well-defined niche with highly specific trigger terms like 'service worker', 'web manifest', 'installation prompts', and 'cache strategy' that are unlikely to conflict with other web development skills.
-The domain is clearly scoped.
+PWA development is a clear niche with highly specific trigger terms like 'service worker', 'web manifest', 'installation prompts', and 'cache strategy' that are unlikely to conflict with other web development skills.
+The domain is well-scoped and distinct.

 3 / 3